🧱 argil.io

 The designer with the strongest instincts on the team.
 Sometimes disappears down a rabbit hole, but when properly directed, produces work the others can't.

-Half the personality comes from the harness, not the model.
+Half the personality comes from the harness, not the model

 Researchers who compared system prompts found that running Claude's prompt versus Codex's prompt on the same underlying model produced different behavioral patterns.
-Claude's prompt generated an iterative approach.
-Try, break, fix.
-Codex's prompt generated a methodical one.
-Understand fully, then implement once.
+Claude's prompt generated an iterative approach: try, break, fix.
+Codex's prompt generated a methodical one: understand fully, then implement once.

 Claude Code's system prompt frames it as an "interactive agent that helps users."
 Codex frames itself as "a coding agent" that "must keep going until the query or task is completely resolved."
 Gemini's prompt tells the model to "confirm ambiguity and not take significant actions beyond the clear scope."